Over the last couple of years, I’ve been adhering to a policy when it comes to games:

 It’s not superb, it does feel sluggish, but it’s usable and you can definitely get through a game.

 Windows works “OOB”, whereas Linux can need a little tweaking on this hardware.
-Neither have stellar performance, though Windows has a slight edge here.
+Neither have stellar performance, though Windows has an edge here.